-As at 30 June 2021 the Trust has managed funds of \$21,530,804,732 (2020: \$16,471,525,585) categorised as level 3, which include unlisted unit trusts, partnerships and unlisted managed funds.
+As at 30 June 2023 the Trust has managed funds of \$32,213,349,618 (2022: \$28,539,750,534) categorised as level 3, which include unlisted unit trusts, partnerships and unlisted managed funds.
 These investments are recorded at the redemption value at balance date, as provided by the external investment manager or general partner.
-As these investments are not actively traded in a public market, the valuation provided by the external investment manager or general partner is considered unobservable in accordance with the definition of accounting standards.
-The range of inputs related to the unit price is not disclosed as the number of investments held would result in a wide range of unrelated inputs.
+As these investments are not actively traded in a public market, the valuation provided by the external investment manager or general partner.
+As these related to the unit price is not disclosed as the number of investments held would result in a wide range of unrelated inputs.
 Refer to Note 11(a) Other Price risk for further disclosure of the relationship of the unit price to fair value.